Your Email Etiquette Can Make or Break Your Job Search

 For All Business Emails

-• Choose a readable font style and size: Arial, Trebuchet MS, Veranda, Times New Roman, Georgia; use 11 or 12 in MS Word or “Normal” email font size.
+• Choose a readable font style and size: Sans Serif, Trebuchet MS, Verdana, Georgia, or Times New Roman; use 11 or 12 in MS Word or “Normal” email font size.

 • Always include a clear, informative subject line.